MR

 VSP is hedged toward the Canadian dollar, allowing the ETF to hedge against the currency fluctuations of the Canadian dollar.

-However, VSP provides investors lower returns than its unhedged counterpart, VFV.
-Despite having the same MER, VSP pays out a lower annualized distribution yield.
+However, VSP provides investors with lower returns than its unhedged counterpart, VFV.
+Despite having the same MER, VSP pays a lower annualised distribution yield.

 3. iShares Core S&P 500 Index ETF (XUS)